 Reducing Taxable Income Through Your Workers’ Compensation Settlement

-When you are negotiating a settlement, you want to make sure that you are able to minimize the tax consequences.
-An experienced workers’ compensation attorney
+When you are negotiating a settlement, you want to minimize the tax consequences.
+An experienced workers’ compensation attorney can structure the settlement carefully to try to accomplish that goal.

 How Can Stewart Law Offices Help Me?

 If you or your loved one need assistance filing a workers’ compensation claim in South Carolina or North Carolina, you don’t have to handle this complex process by yourself.
-Let the knowledgeable attorney at Stewart Law Offices help you seek the full and fair settlement you deserve.
+Let the knowledgeable attorneys at Stewart Law Offices help you seek the full and fair settlement you deserve.